toricls/github-codebuild-integration/README.md

 - `AdministratorAccess` to your AWS Account (to use AWS CloudFormation in the installation command)
 - GitHub Account

-And the listed resources below are created in the process of installation, which means they are required as available AWS services in a region where you want to run github-codebuild-integration.
+And the listed resources below are created in the process of installation, which means they are required as available AWS services in a region where you want to run gci.

 - Amazon S3
 - Amazon SNS